Magedkharshom/Algorithms-for-Massive-Data-Analysis/README.md

 ### Running the Project
 1. Clone this repository or open the notebook in Google Colab.
+2. Upload `PageRank_Project.ipynb` to Google Colab.
-2.  **Set up Credentials:**
+3.  **Set up Credentials:**
     * Click the **Secrets (🔑)** icon in the Colab sidebar.
-    * Upload `PageRank_Project.ipynb` to Google Colab.
     * Add a new secret named `KAGGLE_USERNAME` with your username.
     * Add a new secret named `KAGGLE_KEY` with your API key.
     * Toggle "Notebook access" to **On** for both.
-3. Run all cells.
+4. Run all cells.
 The notebook will automatically fetch the dataset using these credentials.

 ```bash
 # Data download is handled automatically via the Colab Secrets API